Problematic integration theory: Problematic Integration Theory and Chronic Illness

-PI has been used within the realm of Health Communication studies in order to assess methods of educating, and communicating with, patients facing a variety chronic or life-threatening conditions.
+PI has been used within the realm of Health Communication studies in order to assess methods of educating and communicating with patients facing a variety of chronic or life-threatening conditions.
 In 2003, Babrow received the prestigious Woolbert Award for scholarship of exceptional originality and influence from the National Communication Association for his work with PI.

 Maria G. Checton's findings indicate that a patient and their partner mutually influence each other in the management of chronic illness, and that communication and emotional support are vital components of successful management.
 Furthermore, participants identified the need for medical professionals to acknowledge the partner's role and provide support to both the patient and their partner.
 This highlights the importance of integrating the patient and their partner in the management of chronic illness, which is what problematic integration theory aims to do.

 Jennifer E. Ohs uses Problematic integration theory to understand how family members come to a shared understanding of an end-of-life decision, how they experience challenges in the process, and how they respond to those challenges.
 Communication, negotiation, and understanding between family members may require outside help such as professional counseling or spiritual guidance to facilitate the process.
 Successful integration of perspectives is essential for families to reach a decision about end-of-life care.

-Elisia L. Cohen applies PI to her research to understand the complexities of the experience of African American women to are treated for cancer.
+Elisia L. Cohen applies PI to her research to understand the complexities of the experience of African American women who are treated for cancer.
 In her research, Cohen found that African American women often confront a double stigma when dealing with cancer and must negotiate their identity in order to claim cancer as their own.
 This process of naming and claiming cancer has been found to be an important part of the healing process for African American women, as it allows them to take ownership of their experience and create a sense of agency.
 Through this study, Cohen provides an important insight into the complexities of cancer and the role of identity in the healing process.